unraveldata-org/snowflake-data-loader/README.md

 - Download account usage information from the source Snowflake account to local
 - Create stage in the target Snowflake account
 - Upload the account usage information to the target Snowflake account
+- (Optional) Create dedicate user, schema, table in the target Snowflake account for Unravel

 ## Prerequisites
 - Source account user must have the permissions to access `SNOWFLAKE.ACCOUNT_USAGE` and `SNOWFLAKE.INFORMATION_SCHEMA` schema.
-- Create stage permission on the source account database and schema.
+- `CREATE STAGE` permission on the source account database and schema.
-- Create stage permission on the target account database and schema.
+- `CREATE STAGE` permission on the target account database and schema.
-- Insert, Select, Update permission on the target account database and schema.
+- `Insert`, `Select`, `Update` permission on the target account database and schema.

+In the case to create Unravel dedicate snowflake user, grant following extra permissions are needed to the target user uses to upload data
+- `CREATE USER`, `CREATE ROLE` at account level;
+- `MODIFY`, `USAGE`, `CREATE` `SCHEMA`, `CREATE PROCEDURE`, `CREATE STAGE` on the database;

 It requires certain arguments to be passed via the command line, which can also be prompted for in case they are missing.
 The script then returns the parsed arguments to the calling function.